Dattu762/Project-Management-System/README.md

+=> Technologies used:React.js, Spring Boot, Spring JPA, MySQL, RESTful APIs, Spring Starter Mail, Razorpay API

-=>Designed and developed a web application providing an environment for teams to collaborate on projects.
+=>Designed and developed a Backend System for  providing an environment for teams to collaborate on projects.
 Team leads can create projects, add team members, and assign tasks, while team members can interact through a dedicated chat section and leave comments on tasks.